endurantgames/cosmiclegends/src/classes/knight.md

     Instead of losing Health, you can lose an equal amount of Might.

+Super-Patriot
+:   *Prerequisite: The _Patriot_ Class Ability.* Instead of choosing
+    a Volume 3 Knight Ability, you can choose a Volume 3 or lower Monarch ability. *Force of the Land (5th)*, *Soul of the Land (3rd)*, *Vengeance is Mine (3rd)*, *Unkillable (3rd)* and *Inspiring Leadership (3rd)* are among the most applicable Monarch Class Abilities to consider.

 Tactical Mastery

 :   Your mastery of combat techniques is unparalleled.
     Gain a number of fighting styles equal to the Volume.
     Add an additional fighting style at the start of each later Volume.

 :::::::::::::::::::::::::::::::::::::